top of page

 3. Cover and bring to a boil.
 Meanwhile, in a large skillet, heat remaining 6 tablespoons butter, and add bread slices, turning until lightly browned on both sides.
 Set aside half for garnish, and when soup has come to a boil, add remaining half to the soup.

 5. Add cream, and season to taste with salt and pepper.
 Using an immersion blender, purée the hot soup in the pot until very smooth.
-Alternatively, remove soup from heat and allow to cool until no longer steaming, then purée in a food processor or blender.
-Return soup to a clean pot and reheat gently.

 Recent Posts